joagre/ratatoskr/ideas/r.md

 0b101010100    // Binary format
 ```

-## Floating-point literals
+### Floating-point Literal

-Examples:
+A floating point literal represent real number that include a
+fractional part.
+It is written in a similar manner to other languages
+like C or Java.

 ```
 1.0,
 .666e2
 ```

-## Character literals
+### Character Literal

-A character literal is a Unicode code point enclosed within single
+A character literal is a Unicode code point value enclosed within
-quotation marks.
-It consists of four bytes.
+single quotation marks.
+It consists of four bytes under the hood.
-Examples:

 ```
 'A',